Edgemont Village: Recreation

-Edgemont Village is within resting proximity of several touristy or otherwise leisurely destinations on the North Shore: the Capilano Suspension Bridge, the Capilano Salmon Hatchery, Delbrook Community Recreation Centre, Cleveland Dam, and Grouse Mountain.
+Edgemont Village is located near several destinations on the North Shore, including the Capilano Suspension Bridge, the Capilano Salmon Hatchery, Delbrook Community Recreation Centre, Cleveland Dam, and Grouse Mountain.
 The village is also surrounded on three sides by forested parks, and so connects directly to several trails and other such outdoor spaces, including tennis and pickle courts, a duck pond, and several creeks.